Dragan Obrenović: Mass executions

 Obrenović then spoke with his superior, Vinko Pandurević, who had just arrived at Zvornik Brigade headquarters.
 He briefed him about the execution operations, which were depleting both manpower and equipment resources and diluting their ability to deal with the column.
 He discussed issues regarding the burial of execution victims as well as the guarding of those waiting to be executed.
 Pandurević expressed curiosity as to why Civil Defense wasn't doing the burials as initially planned.
 The commander then expressed disappointment that the column hadn't yet been cut off and destroyed.
 Obrenović repeated his suggestion to give the column an escape route, and his commander retorted "who has the right to barter using Serbian land?"

 In the afternoon on the 15th, Obrenović met with Lazar Ristić at the 4th Battalion's forward command post in Baljkovice.
-He asked him why, if Ristić had been unable to provide reinforcements to him earlier, he was able to send men to Milorad Trbić to assist with guarding prisoners in Orahovac.
+He asked him why, if Ristić had been unable to provide reinforcements to him earlier, he was able to send men to Milorad Trbić to assist with guarding prisoners in Orahovica.
 Ristić claimed to have been unaware that executions were going to be taking place, and upon learning of this had tried to remove his men from the area when Drago Nikolić stopped them and promised them new uniforms if they would stay and continue to help kill the prisoners.

 The word of the executions by this time was spreading everywhere.
 Obrenović was briefed that there was a group at Orahovac from the Drina Corps Military Police assisting with the executions.
 An elderly man attached to the Rear Services of 4th Battalion related to him that he had heard that Drago Nikolić had personally taken part in the execution and that he could not believe what had happened.
 That evening and all that night, the ARBiH 28th Division cut off the 4th Battalion's communications lines and transport routes and mounted another attack.
 Obrenović and his troops extracted from Baljkovice the next day, having lost 40 soldiers to the enemy.
 On 16 July, at 14:00, VRS troops opened an escape corridor and began sweeping operations to drive the 28th Division forces through it.
 The corridor was closed four hours later at 18:00 that same day.